Roads in winter

 No grit bin?

-If you think a street needs a grit bin, you can request one using our online form:
+If you think a street needs a grit bin, you can request one using our online form.
+Grit bins will only be placed in areas that meet the following:

 We don't sell grit bins, but there are companies who do sell them to individuals.
 The typical cost range is from £118 to £300, (salt not included).